 For example, if you're teaching your dog to "shake," you may initially reward them for lifting a paw off the ground, then for lifting it higher, then for touching your hand, then for letting you hold their paw and finally, for actually "shaking hands" with you.

 Types of rewards

-Positive reinforcement can include food treats, praise, petting or a favorite toy/game.
+Positive reinforcement can include food treats, praise, petting, or a favorite toy or game.
 Since most dogs are highly food-motivated, food treats work especially well for training.

 - A treat should be enticing and irresistible to your pet.
 Experiment a bit to see which treats work best.

-- It should be a very small (pea-sized or even smaller for little dogs), soft piece of food, so that they will immediately gulp it down and look to you for more.
-Don't give your dog something they have to chew or that breaks into bits and falls on the floor.
+- It should be a very small (pea-sized or even smaller for little dogs), soft piece of food, so that they will eat it quickly and look to you for more.
+Don’t give your dog something they have to chew or that breaks into bits and falls on the floor.